-The built-in 24” power cord (cigarette lighter socket) means that it can’t be hard wired, but this is aimed more at keeping it handy in the car, rather than a domestic use.
-It does more than enough power to charge a laptop or cell phone, and the built-in 40A fuse should protect most things from being damaged.
+The built-in 24″ power cord (cigarette lighter socket) means that it can’t be hard-wired, but this is aimed more at keeping it handy in the car, rather than domestic use.
+It has more than enough power to charge a laptop or cell phone.
+The built-in 40A fuse should protect most things from being damaged.

-With that in mind, the BESTEK also incorporates a number of safety features – warnings for overheating, under or over voltage and short circuits.
-It’s all built in a durable metal housing, and there’s an 18 month warranty on it.
+With that in mind, the BESTEK also incorporates a number of safety features.
+Those features include warnings for overheating, under or over-voltage, and short circuits.
+It’s all built in a durable metal housing, and there’s an 18-month warranty on it.

-This seems to be the most professional inverter here, with a high power rating and only the ability to be hard wired (you will need to purchase the cables separately).
+This seems to be the most professional inverter here.
+It’s got a high power rating and only the ability to be hard-wired.
+(You will need to purchase the cables separately).
 It has three outlets and 1 USB port, that can provide a continuous supply at 2000W or a maximum peak of 4000W.

-For the money, the POTEK inverter is a great buy – it has enough power (500W constant, 1000W peak), two outlets and 2 USB ports.
-The built-in cooling fan is intelligent – only cutting in when the load exceeds 200W, which means virtually silent running, and the whole thing weighs just over one pound.
+For the money, the POTEK inverter is a great buy.
+It has enough power (500W constant, 1000W peak), two outlets and 2 USB ports.
+The built-in cooling fan is intelligent.
+It only cuts in when the load exceeds 200W.
+This means it’s virtually silent running.
+The whole thing weighs just over one pound.

 Now, I mentioned in the introduction about power drawing off when the device is off.
-It’s called parasitic drain, and to an extent, all electrical appliances do this, but the POTEK seems to draw quite a lot – with the inverter off and nothing plugged in, it draws around 0.1A, but turn the inverter on (and still without anything plugged in), that draw goes up to nearly 0.6A.
+It’s called a parasitic drain, and to an extent, all electrical appliances do this, but the POTEK seems to draw quite a lot.
+With the inverter off and nothing plugged in, it draws around 0.1A.
+However, if you turn the inverter on (and still without anything plugged in), that draw goes up to nearly 0.6A.
 You definitely need to keep an eye on the power levels if you’re intending on leaving it.

-Aside from that minor niggle, everything else is great – the product has a digital readout (illuminated) and that can tell you input voltage, output power in both volts and watts or display low voltage, high voltage, short circuit, over load or over heating warnings.
+Aside from that minor comlaint, everything else is great.
+The product has a digital readout (illuminated) and that can tell you input voltage and output power in both volts and watts.
+It can also display low voltage, high voltage, short circuit, overload or overheating warnings.

 This would be my choice for an every day inverter that you can just leave in your glove box.

-Any of these inverters will do the job, providing you’ve understood just what that job is – don’t buy the Foval if you’re looking to fit a secondary power system for camping, or to run form a deep cycle battery, equally, there’s no need to spend $150+ to charge your laptop or cell phone on the odd occasion that you find yourself stuck.
+Any of these inverters will do the job if you know just what that job is.
+Don’t buy the Foval if you’re looking to fit a secondary power system for camping or to run form a deep cycle battery.
+Equally, there’s no need to spend $150+ to charge your laptop or cell phone on the odd occasion that you find yourself stuck.

 Throughout writing this review, it seems that there’s a common theme about some electrical items not running correctly when powered by an inverter.
 As I mentioned earlier, in my experience many of these problems are caused by the difference between the modified or pure sine wave inverter.

-Final word of advice – even though we’re only talking about a 12V DC power supply, any connections that you make should be of sufficient quality to avoid the risk of damage or short circuiting, especially if fitted to a vehicle.
+A final word of advice – even though we’re only talking about a 12V DC power supply, any connections that you make should be of sufficient quality to avoid the risk of damage or short-circuiting, especially if fitted to a vehicle.